The Simple, Sweet Life

 • Email

-This hot chocolate sheet cake combines a moist, dark chocolate cake with a billowy, deliciously toasted meringue frosting.
+This hot chocolate cake combines a moist, dark chocolate sheet cake with a billowy, deliciously toasted meringue frosting.
 Throw some shaved chocolate or decorated cookies on top and this cake will be the perfect addition to your winter festivities.

 cake with toasted meringue frosting surrounded by cookies and evergreen boughs